AdamWeissman/nodePrep/createWebServer/webServerNotes.md

     * SIGN IN (get/post)
     * SIGN OUT (get)

 9) Make sure to both HASH and SALT the passwords
+  * check `./repositories/user.js`
+  * check `index.js` in this folder for more details

+10) Ultimately need to refactor all that's been done so far to include the following folders:
+  - ROUTES
+  - REPOSITORIES
+  - VIEWS